Olivia Wahnon de Oliveira

 • "De l’intérêt de Fétis pour les instruments Sax à la création de la classe de saxophone" (1867) au Conservatoire royal de Bruxelles (LXX, 2016, pp. 191-209).

-She also publishes articles in other scientific journals or symposium deeds and produces other publications such as facsimile of a piece by Jean-Jacques Robson, Piesce de clavecin, op.
+She also publishes articles in other scientific journals or symposium deeds and produces other publications such as facsimile of a piece by Jean-Jacques Robson, Piesce de clavecin op.
 1 (Liège, B. Andrez, 1749), CEDESOM-ULB, 2003 or another book on the work of Franz André (1893-1975), radio conductor.
 Correspondence and archives, Brussels, Belgian Royal Library, 2003.